semiprime/pygenda/docs/known_issues.md

   by making all occurrences exceptions; keyboard navigation in menu is not intuitive.

+* When editing repeated entries, what is the best behaviour if, for example, the 5th occurrence is an exception (or is cancelled, or the time for that one repeat is different) and the start date is changed.
+Should the exception be moved?
+How should this be communicated to the user?

 * Multi-day events (i.e. ones that span multiple days) only displayed on first day.
 (In progress - started on Week View.)
 (Future: config option "next_day_crossover" to determine if an even crosses over.)